debbyne/Deyan-Cleaning-and-Supply-Companies-/README.md

 # Deyan-Cleaning-and-Supply-Companies-
 This is Deyan Cleaning and Supply Companies website designed on the 18/11/2021 by four pair programmers namely:Debbyne Kinya,Njeri Gathuku, Ian Otieno and Martin Omollo
-.

 ## Description
-This is a website that shows designed  Modern Deyan Cleaning and Supply Companies.It comprises  of all information on a project that We have worked on and the experience gained.
+This is Deyan Cleaning and Supplies website.
+It links various clients with supplies and cleaning staff.
+It provides an avenue where Deyan cuustomers can reach others via email.
 ## setup/installation
 Click on the link  bellow to view the site;
 ## Todo list